 Near-average protein.
 Above-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the brewers yeast in this recipe, and the wheat gluten contained in another recipe, this looks like the profile of a wet food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the brewers yeast in this recipe, and the wheat gluten contained in another recipe, this looks like the profile of a wet product containing a moderate amount of meat.

-Nutro Max canned dog food is a meat-based wet product using a moderate amount of poultry or beef as its main sources of animal protein, thus earning the brand 4 stars.
+Nutro Max canned dog food is a meat-based wet product using a moderate amount of beef or chicken as its main sources of animal protein, thus earning the brand 4 stars.